🧠

 0%

-yours — private & self-hosted
+yours — private by design

 The problem